 A synthesis of key literature, supplemented with key articles and reports as well as online videos.
 All available on the Absalon course page.

-No special academic qualifications are required.
+No specific academic qualifications are required.
 The course

-draws on basic elements from economic theory, agriculture, trade
+draws on basic elements from economic theories, agriculture, trade,

-and livelihoods; all or part of which most students will be
+development studies and livelihoods; all or part of which most

-acquainted with from earlier courses.
-Some experience in reading
+students will be acquainted with from earlier courses.
+Some

 Academic qualifications equivalent to a BSc degree is recommended.